 Is a data controller permitted to process personal data in connection with the COVID-19 pandemic (e.g. by requiring employees/visitors to fill out a questionnaire including questions on travels to high risk areas and on whether they have been in close contact with someone who has been positively tested for COVID-19 or by conducting temperature checks of employees and visitors in its premises)?
 Yes, data controllers are generally permitted to process personal data for the purpose of containing the pandemic or protecting their employees.
 The legal bases for such measures vary.
 Depending on the specific data processing activity, the following legal bases may be available for data controllers: Employee Data: Sec.
 26 (1) FDPA respectively Art.
 6 (1) f) GDPR and - to the extent special categories of personal data are processed - Sec.
 26 (3) FDPA, Sec.
 22 (1) No. 1 (b), (d) FDPA and Art.
 9 (2) (b) GDPR.
 Third Party Data: Art.
-6 (1) f) GDPR and - to the extent special categories of personal data are processed - Sec.
+6 (1) f) GDPR and - to the extent special categories of personal data are processed - Art.
+9 (2) (i) GDPR together with Sec.
 22 (1) No. 1 (c) FDPA and Sec.
 22 (1) No. 1 (d) FDPA.
 In any event, the principle of proportionality must be taken into account.
-The personal data must be kept confidential and may only be used for the specific purpose.
-Your Contac Is it required to inform the data subjects on the respective processing?
+The personal data must be kept confidential and may only be used for the specific purpose. <section-header></section-header> Is it required to inform the data subjects on the respective processing?
 Yes, the data subjects must be informed about the processing activities in line with Art.
 13 GDPR (e.g. via a privacy notice).
 If the data controller has already provided certain information to the data subjects (e.g. via its general privacy notice), only limited additional information needs to be provided (e.g. the additional data categories and processing purposes).
-Partner T +49 69 299 08 holger.lutz@bake How long can the respective personal data be stored?
+DR. HOLGER LUTZ, LL.M.
+Partner T +49 69 299 08 508 holger.lutz@bakermckenzie.com How long can the respective personal data be stored?
 The relevant personal data must be deleted as soon as they are no longer required for the respective purpose.
 This must be assessed on case-by-case basis.
 The latest point in time will be the end of the pandemic.
 However, certain personal data such as visitor lists should be deleted earlier (generally after 4-6 weeks).
 [Update: 29 April 2020] Have data privacy regulators issued any guidance either permitting or restricting the collection of personal data for purposes of identifying COVID-19 cases?
-(1/2) e data privacy regulators ued any guidance either mitting or restricting the ection of personal data for poses of identifying The Federal Commissioner for Data Protection and Freedom of Information has issued information regarding the handling of data protection in connection with the Corona pandemic, including FAQs regarding data processing in the employment area.
-The German data protection authorities ("Datenschutzkonferenz") published "Information"
+(1/2) Yes, several guidance has been published: The Federal Commissioner for Data Protection and Freedom of Information has issued information regarding the handling of data protection in connection with the Corona pandemic, including FAQs regarding data processing in the employment area.
+The German data protection authorities ("Datenschutzkonferenz") published "Information regarding the processing of personal data by employers in connection with the Corona pandemic" and a resolution on "data protection principles and the Corona pandemic".
+DR. MICHAELA NEBEL Partner T +49 69 299 08 368

-• The European Data Protection Board has issued a statement and guidelines.
+The European Data Protection Board has issued a statement and guidelines.